julienhvillemur/data-analytics-power-bi-report378/README.md

 6. Click 'Save Connection'.
 7. Click 'Connect Now'.

+### Data Cleaning & Transformation
+In order to analyse and form visualisations of the sales data, cleaning and transformation must first be performed.
+The data is first loaded into the Power Query Editor for this purpose.
+The following steps have been used to handle each type of table:

+#### Orders Table
+1. Remove card number column for security.
+2. split the order date and shipping date columns to seperate out the time and dates.
+3. Remove rows with missing values in the order date column.

+#### Products Table
+1. Create units and values columns from the weight column using the 'Column From Examples' feature.
+2. Ensure blank entries are replaced with kg.
+3. Convert all values to kg.

+#### Stores Table
+1. Remove rows with missing values.
+2. Create a calculated column of full country names based on the country abreviations in the country code column.

+#### Customers Table
+1. Add the first name and last name columns together to form a column named 'Full Name'.

 ### Report Pages
 The first page of the Power BI report contains the executive summary.
-The summary page provides insights into sales data via visualisations listed in the [Data Model section](#Data-Model) of this file.
+The summary page provides insights into sales data via visualisations listed in the [Data Model](#Data-Model) section of this file.
 Use the featured slicer in order to analyse sales data between your required date range.

 The Customer Detail page then provides more in depth information about the sample sales data concerning revenue and order quantities in relation to customers.